trustedanalytics/zookeeper-broker/README.md

 cf push zookeeper-broker -p target/zookeeper-broker-*.jar -m 512M -i 1 --no-start
 ```

+## Kerberos configuration
+Broker should be bind to existing kerberos provided service.
+This will provide default kerberos configuration, for REALM and KDC host.

 ## Configure
 For strict separation of config from code (twelve-factor principle), configuration must be placed in environment variables.